 There’s also Richard Hope as Malohkeh, a Silurian scientist who revives Eldane from hibernation to stop Restac’s execution of the Doctor and his friends.
 He’s a very sympathetic character in this story.

 I’m pleased with how writer Chris Chibnall delves into the Silurians and makes them more rounded characters.
 The Silurians have varying personalities as well as these inner conflicts with each other.

 The Silurians aren’t monsters as in previous stories, but treated as people or creatures with traits similar to humans.
 I liked the military and scientific groups of Silurians having differences of opinion.

-The female Silurians are more aggressive than the males, especially as Restac and Alaya.
+The female Silurians are more aggressive than the males, especially with Restac and Alaya.
 There are lots of echoes to previous Silurian stories, especially the first one with its moral issues and dilemmas.

 In this episode, we have the first diplomatic meeting between humans and Silurians.
-Eldane sits with Nasreen and Amy as Earth ambassadors, as they discuss how the humans and Silurians can co-exist.
+Eldane sits with Nasreen and Amy as Earth’s ambassadors, as they discuss how the humans and Silurians can co-exist.

 This is a refreshing change in a Silurian story, as in previous stories the humans and Silurians fought each other.
 I really thought that this is where we get to have Silurians and humans living in harmony.

 But as ever, it’s not as idyllic as it seems.
 Back on the surface, Ambrose does something really terrible.
 Desperate to have her family back and her father Tony cured, she inadvertently kills Alaya.